On equivariantly formal 2-torus manifolds: Proof of Theorem

 We also have $H^*(Q,\partial Q;\Z_2)\cong H^*(D^n,S^{n-1};\Z_2)$ since $Q$ is an $n$-dimensional mod $2$ homology polytope.
 By the construction of $\phi$, it is easy to see that the homomorphism $\phi^*: H^*(Q^{\vee},\partial Q^{\vee};\Z_2)\rightarrow H^*(Q,\partial Q;\Z_2)$ is an isomorphism.
 Then by applying the five-lemma to the diagram~\eqref{Equ:Phi-Diagram}, we can deduce that $\Phi^*: H^*_G(W^{\vee};\Z_2) \rightarrow H^*_G(W;\Z_2)$ is also an isomorphism.
 So by Proposition~\ref{Prop:Q-hat-Cohom}, $H^*_G(W;\Z_2)\cong \Z_2[Q]$.\n

 Besides, we also know that $\Z_2[Q]$ is Cohen-Macaulay by Proposition~\ref{Prop:Hom-Polytope}.
 Then since $|\mathcal{P}_Q|$ is a simplicial complex, all the three conditions in Theorem~\ref{Thm:Equiv-Form-Cohom-Deg1} are satisfied.
-This implies that $W$ has the desired properties.
+Hence $W$ is equivariantly formal and $H^*(W;\Z_2)$ is generated by its degree-one part as a ring.
 The ``if'' part is proved. \n

 Next, we prove the ``only if'' part.
-Since $W$ is equivariantly formal, it is locally standard by Theorem~\ref{Thm:Locally-Std}.
-By Lemma~\ref{Lem:Conn-Intersect}, all non-empty multiple intersections of characteristic submanifolds of $W$ are connected and their cohomology rings are generated by their degree-one elements.
+By the assumption on $W$ and Lemma~\ref{Lem:Conn-Intersect}, all non-empty multiple intersections of characteristic submanifolds of $W$ are connected and their cohomology rings are generated by their degree-one elements.
 So we may assume by induction that all the proper faces of $Q$ are mod $2$ homology polytopes.
 In particular, the proper faces of $Q$ are all mod $2$ acyclic.
 From these assumptions, we need to prove that $Q$ itself is mod $2$ acyclic. \n

 By Proposition~\ref{Prop:Cohom-Polytope}, $|\mathcal{P}_Q|$ is a simplicial complex.
 So $|\mathcal{P}_Q|$ is the nerve simplicial complex of the cover of $\partial Q$ by the facets of $Q$.
 By a Mayer-Vietoris sequence argument, we can deduce that $H^*(\partial Q;\Z_2)\cong H^*(|\mathcal{P}_Q|;\Z_2)$.
 This together with Proposition~\ref{Prop:Cohom-Polytope} shows that